open-dynamic-robot-initiative/slider_box/README.md

 # slider_box
-Firmware and drivers for the arduino based slider box made in MPI-IS
+Firmware and drivers for the Arduino based slider box.